Leonid Kannegisser: Uritsky's assassination

-On 17 August 1918 around nine o’clock, Kannegisser, wearing a leather jacket and an officers cap, turned up at the People's Commissariat of Internal Affairs, left his bicycle by the door and entered the building.
+On 30 August 1918, at around nine o’clock, Kannegisser, wearing a leather jacket and an officers cap, turned up at the People's Commissariat of Internal Affairs, left his bicycle by the door and entered the building.
 Uritsky arrived in his car at around ten o’clock, and a few moments later he was fatally shot in his head and body by Kannegisser.
 After shooting Uritsky, he ran out into the street and tried to escape on his bicycle, riding quickly but was chased by a car.
 He threw away his bicycle and ran into the British embassy.
-Kannegisser left the embassy after having donned a longcoat and opened fire on Red Guards but he was arrested.
+Kannegisser left the embassy after having donned a longcoat, after which he opened fire on Red Guards but he was arrested.

 Kannegisser was interrogated.
 He declared that he had acted alone and was executed shortly afterwards in Petrograd.
 Following his arrest, the Bolshevik authorities also arrested several members of his family and friends.
-After being released, his parents emigrated to Warsaw, where they died.

 Motivation

 Kannegisser was part of a clandestine anti-Bolshevik group led by his cousin, Maximilian Filonenko, who had close links with Boris Savinkov, who gave the order to assassinate Uritsky.
-Kannegisser's friend, an army officer named Viktor Pereltsveig, was executed with a group of officers by the Cheka in the summer of 1918.
+Kannegisser's lover, an army officer named Viktor Pereltsveig, had been executed with a group of officers by the Cheka in the summer of 1918.
 It was Uritsky who signed the execution orders, so Kannegisser decided to take revenge.